CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 > Note how the event is propagated through the `EventsCenter` to the `Storage` and `UI` without `Model` having to be coupled to either of them.
 This is an example of how this Event Driven approach helps us reduce direct coupling between components.

-The sections below give more details of each component.
+The sections below provides more details of each component.

 <!-- @@author A0125509H -->